Developing a robust design system for Clickatell to drive cohesive interfaces.

 A bird’s-eye view

-Clickatell lacked a unified design language, creating inefficiencies and inconsistencies.
-As Senior Product Designer, I led the initiative to build a user-centered, scalable design system that aligned with product goals and user needs.
+Clickatell lacked a unified design language, so I led the creation of a scalable, user-centered design system aligned to product goals and user needs.

 Tools